Getting Started

 Check whether your doctor is running on time.

-The Doctor running late actually gives you more time to ground yourself and prepare your questions,
+The Doctor running late actually gives you more time to ground yourself and prepare your questions, more time to feel in control and gives the doctor less time to waste.

 AND OBVIOUS INNER STRENGTH, ideally before surgery dates in preparation.